-Four out of every five people in prison serve their sentence inside gates, fences, walls, or a combination.
+Four out of every five people in prison serve their sentence inside gates, fences, and walls.
 Less than 18% of the people in federal prison serve their terms inside minimum-security camps.

 Bureau of Prisons Resources:

-Under that website, visitors may click the “Resources” tab at on the menu bar.
-They will see that the Bureau of Prisons publishes all of its policies as “Program Statements.”
+Under that website, visitors may click the “Resources” tab on the menu bar.
+They will see the agency’s “Program Statements.”

 Security Designation and Custody Classification